bitstorm/modern-webdev-wicket/README.md

 ```

 > [!WARNING]
-> By removing the page id from URL you will lost the browser’s back button support.
+> Keep in mind that by removing the page id from URL you will lost the browser’s back button support.

 ### Manage CSS and JavaScript libraries with WebJars and Maven